deepjyotiroy079/the-blog-project/README.md

 # theBlogProject

 theBlogProject is an express web application built using Node.js, Express, Passport, Mongoose, EJS and other packages.
+Currently only registration and login functionalities are working.
+Others will be added soon.

 ## Installation